coffee-cup/webpack-es7-presentation/presentation/markdown/source-maps.md

 ## W7.
 Source Maps

 Source maps are useful to debug code in development.
-Webpack has [a few useful source maps options](https://webpack.js.org/configuration/devtool/#devtool)
+Webpack has [a few useful options for this](https://webpack.js.org/configuration/devtool/#devtool).

 ```javascript
 if (!isProd) {